proto-gs/GS.HTTP/README.md

 * [AndroidStudio](https://developer.android.com/studio)(recommended)
 * [Intelij IDEA](https://www.jetbrains.com/idea/)<br><br>
 Once you have downloaded IDLE from the official website, you can clone the repository using the command<br> `$ git clone https://github.com/proto-gs/GS.HTTP`<br><br>
 To make changes to the repository, use the `git add` command.
-This will save all changes and stage them.<br> Commit with `git commit -m "Your description of the changes"` to commit the changes locally.<br> Push to GitHub with `git push` to upload files to the server.
+This will save all changes and stage them.<br> Commit with `git commit -m "Your description of the changes"` to commit the changes locally.<br> Push to GitHub with `git push` to upload files to the server.<br>
 Using the `git pull` command, you will pull in all updates from the GitHub repository, provided there are no conflicts in your local project.
 For this you will also need git pre-installed.<br><br>
 Once you have successfully cloned the repository, all you have to do is compile and run it using `./gradlew`<br>